How Do I Vacate a No-Contact Order in Rhode Island?

 Posted in General on March 19, 2019

 This is a very common question that I receive.
 Many times getting a no-contact order is so important for the families involved.
-Since a no-contact order means that the family member is not allowed in the house and there cannot be contacted about picking up the kids or communication about family affairs or business.
-This can be a very difficult time for families and although it’s not easier to remove a no-contact order, it is possible.
+A no-contact order means that the family member is not allowed in the house.
+It also means there cannot be contact about picking up the kids or communication about family affairs or business.
+This can be a very difficult time for families.
+Although it’s not easier to remove a no-contact order, it is possible.

 Reasons for a No-Contact Order

-But a no-contact order should not be removed unless this something that is a safe and good decision for the people involved.
-The no-contact order is there to protect from any abuse or injuries.
-This is a very serious matter and much thought needs to be taken into account.
+A no-contact order should not be removed unless it is a safe and good decision for the people involved.
+The no-contact order is in place to protect from any abuse or injuries.
+This is a very serious matter and much thought must be taken into account.

-This contact order will stay in effect until the case is over.
-If the case gets dismissed the no-contact order will go away.
-If the defendant pleads to the charge then most likely the no-contact order will stay in effect unless a dismissal of the order is part of the plea negotiations.
+The no-contact order will stay in effect until the case is over.
+If the case gets dismissed, the no-contact order will go away.
+If the defendant pleads to the charge, then most likely the no-contact order will stay in effect unless a dismissal of the order is part of the plea negotiations.

 How to File a Motion for Removal of a No-Contact Order

-If you would like to remove the no-contact order (nco) prior to the case resolving then you are able to file a motion with the court to terminate the no-contact order.
-This motion can be filed by an attorney who is representing you or by meeting with a domestic advocate at the courthouse and asking for assistance in filing the motion.
+If you would like to remove the no-contact order (NCO) prior to the case resolving then you are able to file a motion with the court to terminate the no-contact order.
+This motion can be filed by an Rhode Island domestic violence lawyer who is representing you or by meeting with a domestic advocate at the courthouse and asking for assistance in filing the motion.